Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Non-abelian reciprocity laws as obstruction maps

 \subsection{Alternative characterisations of the reciprocity laws}

 We now give a more pedestrian interpretation of the obstruction maps from \S \ref{obsthsn}, and show how this can give rise to a more explicit description of the first obstruction map in cases of interest.
-We expect that this first obstruction map must already be known in some form, but are unable to find a reference.
+This first obstruction map seems to be well-known to experts, but we are not aware of a reference.